Morning After Pill

 What is the morning after pill?

 The morning after pill is a form of emergency contraception.
 It is a single tablet that is prescribed after unprotected sex to stop pregnancy from occurring.
 There are two emergency contraception pills available in the UK, and Medicine Direct sell both.
-Levonelle 1500 is one of two morning after pills and contains a man-made version of progesterone, which is a natural hormone made by the ovaries.
+Levonelle 1500 is one of three morning after pills and contains a man-made version of progesterone, which is a natural hormone made by the ovaries.
+Levonelle 1500 is also available in a generic version, Levonorgestrel which is an effective morning after pill.
 It stops or delays the release of the egg, meaning that ovulation does not occur and therefore pregnancy does not occur. ellaOne is also a comonly used morning after pill and contains ulipristal acetate, which stops the same natural hormone, progesterone, from working as it should.
 As with Levonelle, it stops or delays the release of the egg and ovulation does not occur.

 How the morning after pill works